dashpresshq/dashpress/README.md

 $ yarn install

 # Run the app
-$ npm run start
+$ npm run dev
 ```

 ## Usage
-After installation, You will be asked to provide your database credentials and create your admin account and you will be able to start using the application
+After installation, You will be asked to provide your database credentials and create your admin account then you will be able to start using the application

 ## Features
  - Authentication